 “Of course, bro.
 Look at my arms.”

-“Damn, that’s massive,” I exclaimed while checking the time on my dumb-phone (the older brother of the smartphone)
+“Damn, that’s massive,” I exclaimed while checking the time on my dumbphone (the older brother of the smartphone)

-Don’t worry!
-I already know that many people on training forums will call that small.
-After all, everybody on the Internet has lean 18 inch, soon to be 19, arms…ALL NATURAL, of course.
+The truth is that his arms were not that big in circumference.
+Probably 15 inches.
+Many people on training forums will call that small.
+After all, everybody on the Internet has lean 18-inch arms.
+ALL NATURAL, of course.
 The truth, however, is that most people living in the real world would kill for the arms of Mr. MetroKing.

-“Thanks man.
+“Thanks, man.
 It’s all about lifting regularly and proper supplementation,” replied the guy.